Laser Therapy

 Laser therapy uses pulses of infra-red light targeted at particular areas of the body.

-Lase therapy may
+Lase therapy is used to

 - Reduce pain